oeg-upm/helio-plugins/wot-translator/README.md

 	 * You can either compile the project as specified below or take the *jar* from the [target folder](https://github.com/oeg-upm/helio-plugins/blob/master/wot-translator/target/helio.translators.wot-0.1.1.jar)
 * Run Helio normally

+In your mapping folder **you can combine mappings of different formats as far as they are supported by Helio**

 ## Compiling the plugin